 Tbilisi – International Migration and Refugee Law

-We are delighted to welcome you in the second edition of Winter ELSA Law School Tbilisi on International Migration and Refugee Law!
+We are delighted to welcome you to the third edition of Winter ELSA Law School Tbilisi on International Migration and Refugee Law!

-As a result of armed conflicts, political crisis and threat of persecution, there are millions of forcibly displaced people worldwide.
+As a result of armed conflicts, political crisis, and the threat of persecution, there are millions of forcibly displaced people worldwide.
 Main strategic directions in the area and solutions for migrants, refugees, internally displaced and stateless people will be therefore topics discussed during the academic programme of our Winter ELSA Law School.
-Additionally, during the academic program you will have a chance to acknowledge the challenges and opportunities that characterise forced displacement and migration in today’s complex global environment.
+Additionally, during the academic programme, you will have a chance to acknowledge the challenges and opportunities that characterise forced displacement and migration in today’s complex global environment.

 Do not miss your chance to broaden your knowledge in the area of international migration and refugee law and explore the unique Georgian culture within intensive social background!

 ELSA Member from a non-favoured country - 350€